KusionStack/kusionstack.io/docs/reference/cli/kcl/docgen.md

 ---
 # Docgen

-The KCL Docgen tool supports extracting model documents from KCL source code and supports multiple output formats: JSON, YAML and Markdown, etc. This article introduces the document specification of the KCL language, gives an example of how to use the KCL document generation tool to extract documents, and shows the process of adding localized language documents.
+The KCL Docgen tool supports extracting model documents from KCL source code and supports multiple output formats: JSON, YAML and Markdown.
+This article introduces the document specification of the KCL language, gives an example of how to use the KCL Docgen tool to extract documents, and shows the process of importing localization documents.

 ## 1. Document Specification of KCL